websemantics/builder-extension/README.md

 This indicates to the builder extension the stream `namespaces` that your module supports.
 Add namespaces to this list as appropriate.

-2. Group entities code under a namespace folder,
+* Group entities code under a namespace folder,

-When code is generated for an entity, the builder extension saves it under `src/{namespace}`.
+When code is generated for an entity, the builder extension saves it under `src/{namespace}` by default.
 This is useful when your module handles streams from different namespaces.

-To change this behaviour and store under the `src/` folder directly, set `namespace_folder` to `false`,
+To change this behaviour and store under the module `src/` folder directly, set `namespace_folder` to `false`,

 ```
   'namespace_folder' => true,
 ```

-3. There are two settings to the seeding option in `builder.php`,
+* There are two settings to the seeding option in `builder.php`,

 - `yes`, Entity Builder will seed the module after install,
 - `no`, Seeding is disabled